30 Stress-Free Road Trip Activities for Kids

 Memory Game

-This game begins with one player saying a word, and each subsequent player must repeat the previous words in order, adding their own.
+It begins with one player saying a word, and each subsequent player must repeat the previous words in order, adding their own.

 For example, the first person could say “green,” and so the second person would say “green bird,” and so on until the series of words could be as long as “green bird, telephone wire, strands of spaghetti noodles in butter.”